emilyriehl/yoneda/5-segal-types.md

         (\{t : 2 | Δ¹ t} -> A)
         (\{t : 2 | Δ¹ t} -> AisSegal)
 ```
--- this adds about 45 minutes to the typechecking, while the function above is instantaneous
+-- this adds about 45 seconds to the typechecking, while the function above is instantaneous
 #def Segal-arrow-types : (extext : ExtExt) ->
   (A : U) -> (AisSegal : isSegal A) -> isSegal (arr A)
   := \extext -> \A -> \AisSegal ->